-We’re introducing a plastic free trial in our Grand Marchés.
+We’re introduced a plastic free trial in our Grand Marchés.

 As an ethical and responsible retailer with sustainability at our heart, we are always looking at ways in which we can reduce the amount of plastic in our stores.

-That’s why we’re trailing a plastic free produce initiative in our Grand Marché stores in both Jersey and Guernsey.
+That’s why we launched a plastic free produce trial in our Grand Marché stores in both Jersey and Guernsey.

-This trial will include local produce.
+This trial includes local produce.
 Wherever possible, our local produce will be plastic free in Grand Marché stores for the trial period.

 On Co-op own brand produce, where a plastic free alternative is already available, we will also be making the switch.

 Will this be available in more stores soon?

 If the trial is successful, we will look to introduce plastic-free produce into more stores, where it is practical to do so.

 Throughout the trial we will be monitoring the outcomes to ensure that unwrapped produce is a sustainable option for your Society.
 We will make sure we let you, our members, know the outcomes.